ohmp/james-project/src/site/markdown/server/manage-webadmin.md

 curl -XPATCH http://ip:port/mailRepositories/encodedUrlOfTheRepository/mails?action=reprocess
 ```

-Resource name `encodedUrlOfTheRepository` should be the encoded URL of an existing mail repository.
+Resource name `encodedUrlOfTheRepository` should be the resource id of an existing mail repository.
 Example:

 For instance: